 The cost of living in Vietnam varies widely between major cities like Hanoi and Ho Chi Minh City compared to coastal and smaller cities.

 - Hanoi and Ho Chi Minh City: These cities are the most expensive due to their status as economic and cultural hubs.
 Accommodation, dining, and transportation costs are higher compared to other regions.
-For example, renting a one-bedroom apartment in the city centre can cost between ₹30,000 to ₹60,000 per month.
+For example, renting a one-bedroom apartment in the city centre can cost between ₹30,000 and ₹60,000 per month.

 Category | Hanoi and Ho Chi Minh City | Coastal and Smaller Cities |